jdkstack/mini/README_en.md

 mini-distribution(distribution)
 ```

-Execute the main method, specify the JVM parameter, and the GC log will be output to the console:

-Use G1GC：

--Xmx32m -Xms32m -Xlog:gc*

-Log storage directory path:

-Default to current directory\logs\default\default[0-15].log。

 # **Attention:**

 **The log library itself does not generate temporary objects.
 When the GC thread performs the collection of temporary objects, it collects them quickly, minimizing the burden on the GC.**